 - Buy it fresh - look at the bottom of the stem.
 It should look freshly cut and not dried out or discolored.

-- Thick stems can be sliced in half longwise at the bottom so they finish cooking at the same time as smaller stems.
+- Thick stems can be sliced in half (or even into quarters) longwise at the bottom so they finish cooking at the same time as smaller stems.

-- Revive Wilted broccolini by cutting the ends off and soaking it in a bowl of ice water to plump it back up and bring it back to life.
+- Revive wilted broccolini by cutting the ends off and soaking it in a bowl of ice water to plump it back up, bringing it back to life.

 - Cook it to your favorite tenderness - Maybe you like it crunchy, or maybe you like it soft.
 Learn what you like and stop cooking when it's ready.